Amanda Ruter Dufour: Career

-Dufour had an early and earnest desire to travel; to witness, in other lands, the scenes and wonders of which she had read; and there to gather that varied knowledge and experience which at home, except through reading, was beyond our reach.
-But her wishes were not destined to be gratified.
-She grew up to adult age without having once left her native State.
+Dufour had an early and earnest desire to travel: to witness the scenes and wonders which she had read about, and to gather the knowledge and experience which at home, except through reading, was beyond her reach.
+However, she reached adulthood without having once left her native state.

 In 1842, she married Oliver Dufour, then of New Albany, Indiana, but formerly of Vevay, Indiana.
 Her husband was the son of John Francis Dufour, from Montreux near Vevey, Switzerland.
-This gentleman came to the West in 1801, when it was all a wilderness.
-In 1809, he settled on the spot where Vevay (Indiana) now stands, then a dense, unbroken forest; and he laid out the town in 1813, calling it after his beautiful native place, on the Leman Lake.
-He was the first settler west of the mountains who ever made wine.
-He sent a sample of the first vintage to Thomas Jefferson, then President.
-It so happened that about the same time, someone had sent to the President a bottle of water from the Mississippi River.
+He had come to the West in 1801 when it was all wilderness.
+In 1809, he settled on the spot where Vevay, Indiana, now stands, then a dense, unbroken forest; he laid out the town in 1813, naming it after his native home on Lake Geneva.
+He was the first settler west of the mountains to make wine and sent a sample of the first vintage to Thomas Jefferson, then president.
+It so happened that about the same time, someone had sent the president a bottle of water from the Mississippi River.
 The water and wine, both from the Western wilderness, were united, and were drank together.

 Oliver Dufour was elected to the Indiana Legislature in 1853.
-He was a prominent member of the Independent Order of Odd Fellows, having been Grand Master of the State of Indiana, Grand Representative from that State and also from the District of Columbia for eight consecutive years.
-He died in November, 1891.
+He was a prominent member of the Independent Order of Odd Fellows, having been Grand Master of the State of Indiana, Grand Representative of the state and also of the District of Columbia for eight consecutive years.
+He died in November 1891.